 Compensatory arrangements with our executive officers identified in the Summary Compensation Table ("named executive officers") are approved by the Compensation Committee of our Board of Directors (the "Compensation Committee").
-For 2013, our named executive officers were:
+For 2014, our named executive officers were:

-- Rene R. Joyce-Executive Chairman of the Board; - Joe Bob Perkins-Chief Executive Officer; - James W. Whalen-Advisor to Chairman and CEO; - Michael A. Heim-President and Chief Operating Officer; and - Matthew J. Meloy-Senior Vice President, Chief Financial Officer and Treasurer.
+Name Position During 2014 Rene R. Joyce Executive Chairman of the Board Joe Bob Perkins Chief Executive Officer Michael A. Heim President and Chief Operating Officer Jeffrey J. McParland President-Finance and Administration Matthew J. Meloy Senior Vice President, Chief Financial Officer and Treasurer